-Researchers have developed a fluorescent imaging method to image up to five different molecule types at a time, by measuring each signal from random, distinct locations throughout a cell.
-This approach could allow scientists to learn much more about the complex signaling networks that control most cell functions.
+Researchers created a fluorescent imaging method that can simultaneously image up to five different molecule types by measuring each signal from a random, distinct location within a cell.
+This method could help scientists learn more about the complex signaling networks that control most cell functions.

-There are thousands of molecules encoded by the genome, and they’re interacting in ways that we don’t understand.
-Only by watching them at the same time can we understand their relationships.
-The researchers used the fluorescent imaging technique to identify two populations of neurons that respond to calcium signals in different ways, which may influence how they encode long-term memories.
+The genome encodes thousands of molecules, interacting in ways we don’t understand.
+We can only understand their relationships if we watch them both simultaneously.
+The researchers used the fluorescent imaging technique to identify two populations of neurons that respond to calcium signals differently, which may influence how long-term memories are encoded.